Cyber City Gurgaon

-DLF Cyber City is a commercial area in Gurugram, Haryana, India, which was opened in 2003.
+DLF Cyber City is a commercial area in Gurugram, Haryana, India, established in 2003.
 The area is home to several top IT and Fortune 500 company offices.
 The area is considered one of the largest hubs of IT activity in Delhi NCR.
-Cyber City lies near Udyog Vihar, which is a conventional industrial area on the opposite side of NH-48.
+Cyber City lies near Udyog Vihar, a conventional industrial area on the opposite side of NH-48.

-Cyber Hub is a large shopping and eating area with a number of restaurants and shops, which caters primarily to the people working in DLF Cyber City.
+Cyber Hub is a large shopping and dining area with several restaurants and shops, catering primarily to the working in DLF Cyber City.

 Transport

-In 2013, Rapid Metro was introduced to Cyber City, connecting it with Delhi Metro.
-Six operational stations are within the Cyber City.
-The National Highway 48 (NH-48) runs through Cyber City and a project to construct a 16-lane expressway is also in progress.
+In 2013, Rapid Metro was introduced in Cyber City, connecting it to the Delhi Metro.
+The operational stations are within Cyber City.
+The National Highway 48 (NH-48) runs through Cyber City, and a project to construct a 16-lane expressway is also in progress.
 A flyover between Cyber City and MG Road was opened in 2015 to reduce traffic congestion.
-The Indira Gandhi International Airport is located close to the Cyber City.
-Delhi Metro's Phase 4 includes the extension of the Yellow Line from its current Southern terminus at Huda City Centre (now known as Millennium City Centre) further south of Cyber City.
-This will ensure another option for people staying in the heart of Delhi at Rajiv Chowk to directly access this district ensuring better connectivity to the suburban business centres from Central Delhi.
+The Indira Gandhi International Airport is located close to the city.
+Delhi Metro Phase 4 includes an extension of the Yellow Line beyond HUDA City Centre (Millennium City Centre), improving direct access from central Delhi, including Rajiv Chowk.